 Inhalation.
 Asphyxiant.
 Effects are due to lack of oxygen.
-Mixtures containing carbon dioxide are also physiologically active, affecting circulation and breathing.
-Moderate concentrations may cause headache, drowsiness, dizziness, stinging of the nose and throat, excitation, rapid breathing and heart rate, excess salivation, vomiting, and unconsciousness.
+The carbon dioxide component is also physiologically active, affecting circulation and breathing.
+Moderate concentrations may cause headache, drowsiness, dizziness, stinging of the nose and throat, excitation, rapid breathing, excess salivation, vomiting, and unconsciousness.
 Lack of oxygen can kill.